kj3moraes/verCE/README.md

 # verCE

-A language frontend that with LLLVM.
+A language frontend that with LLLVM pronounced like the word '_verse_'.
 The language currently supports :

 * `double` type variables
 * Binary operations